Greetings, Overview and History

 GreetingsThe Graduate School of Language and Culture was founded in 1989, the first of its kind in Japan.
 The first major reorganization was done in 2005.
 The next major event was the integration of Osaka University with Osaka University of Foreign Studies in October, 2007.
 Since then, the Language and Culture degree program has been one of the three degree programs of the Graduate School of Language and Culture, together with the Language and Society program and the Japanese Language and Culture program.

-OverviewThe Department of Language and Culture consists of seven programs: Comparative Studies in Language and Culture, Systems in Language and Culture, Contemporary Interdisciplinary Cultural Studies, Language and Communication, Education in Language and Culture, Linguistics and Language Informatics, and Language and Cognitive Sciences.
+OverviewThe Department of Language and Culture consists of six programs: Interdisciplinary Cultural Formations, Culture and Representation, Sociolinguistic and Communication Sciences, Second Language Education, Theoretical Linguistics and Digital Humanities, and Language and Cognitive Sciences.